This is Shaggy, my parrot

 What happens when I don’t give him what he wants?

-Then he’ll bang the stick on the sides of his cage and finally climb to the top of the cage and sling it onto the floor in disgust.
+Then he’ll bang the stick on the sides of his cage, and finally climb to the top of the cage and sling the stick onto the floor in disgust.

 Some of the food I eat is very suitable for parrots.
 Most fruit and vegetables, seeds and nuts are all perfect for parrots.
 So the next thing he did was to pay very close attention to what I was eating, particularly if it sounded crunchy or nutty!
 As soon as he hears or sees something he wants, he grabs something from his box of toys to bring to me.
 Once again they end up slung from the top of the cage onto the floor if he doesn’t get what he wants.

 He uses sticks when he wants my attention as well as when I open something in crinkly, noisy packaging, as well as when I’m eating something he wants.
 He’s frequently disappointed.
 He also brings sticks or some other toy to give to visitors, throwing them on the floor, so they’ll pick them up and interact with him or play tug-o’-war with him.
 Several recent visitors spent over an hour engaging with him in this way – so clearly it works!

 If you have any pets, you’ll know that certain of your habitual behaviours result in anchored responses from your pets.
 Common among these might be picking up your keys or the dog lead and finding the dog gets excited about going for a walk.

 What are your children or partner anchored to?

 What are you anchored to?
 We’re all anchored to numerous situations, words, behaviours, etc.